-The SMU-CMU Fast Track programme has three timeline options.
+The SMU-Carnegie Mellon Fast Track programme has three timeline options.
 All timeline options typically begin with two years at SMU and end with one or one and half years in a CMU Masters programme.

 The timeline options are different in where the third year is spent.
 Depending on the availability of openings, time of application, and the students’ backgrounds, not all timeline options will be available to all students.

 For National Infocomm Scholarship scholars, they have the flexibility to self-source their own organisations to fulfill their bond obligation upon graduation (subjected to IMDA's approval):

 - 4 years for the Fast Track Bachelors-Masters Scholarship

 - 1 - 4 years for Mid-Term Local/Overseas Scholarship (dependent on the duration of sponsorship)

 IMDA has a list of recommended industry partners that they can link scholars up with for mentorship, internship and job opportunities.